hmcts/ccd-client/README.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the tags on this repository.

+To release a new version add a tag with the version number and push this up to the origin repository.
+This will then build and publish the release to maven.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.